 - continuity of care when a provider’s network status changes.

-The FAQs on GFEs clarify requirements for including diagnostic codes for initial visits and expected charges for future visits.
+The FAQ on GFEs clarify requirements for including diagnostic codes for initial visits and expected charges for future visits.
 They also outline instances when GFEs are not required, including:

 - for recurring visits;